 - If the device you want to pair with is listed, tap it.
 If not, consult the device's instructions to ensure it's in discoverable mode.

-- To pair some Bluetooth devices with the iPhone, you need to enter a passcode.
+- To connect some Bluetooth devices with the iPhone, you need to enter a passcode.
 If the device you're trying to pair is one of those, the passcode screen will appear.
 Consult the device's manual for the passcode and enter it.

 NOTE: On iOS 7, you can use Control Center as a shortcut to turn Bluetooth on and off.